 What is TVXQ?

 Who are Yunho, Jaejoong, Changmin, Junsu, and Yoochun?
 Who are U-Know, Hero, Max, Xiah, and Micky?
 What do Tong Vfang Xien Qi, TVXQ, and Tohoshinki all have in common?
-They are all one and the same.
+They are all the same.
 Most popularly known as TVXQ, this Korean pop singing and dancing group was stealing the hearts of girl students in Thailand, especially those of my sixth grade English Discovery Club.

 Idea for a Drama Skit